charming-art/charming/README.md

 > Charming is still in testing; the APIs are not fully implemented and may not be stable.

-**Charming** short for _Charming Computing_, is a free, open-source, creative coding language for computational and ASCII art with high performance.
+**Charming**, short for _Charming Computing_, is a free, open-source creative coding language designed for computational and ASCII art, offering high performance.
 It has a declarative, concise, yet expressive API inspired by [G2.js](https://github.com/antvis/G2), [D3.js](https://github.com/d3) and [P5.js](https://p5js.org/).

 Charming is built on the observation that both visualization and generative art are, to some extent, data-driven.
 Therefore, it provides a flow-based API for processing data, as well as appending and transforming shapes.
 Charming also supports batch rendering of 2D primitives using a [WebGL renderer](https://observablehq.com/d/db16249bd7174a24), and defines some [GLSL functions](https://observablehq.com/d/86d2c1fe79fac300) to offload expensive computations to the GPU.
 Additionally, a [terminal renderer](https://observablehq.com/d/8152c4d46e22d446) for ASCII art, embedded in JavaScript, utilizes a software rasterizer written in Rust and compiled to WASM, aiming to achieve high performance.

+Charming also puts strong emphasis on lightweight, extensible, composable and beginner-friendly.
 My hope with Charming is that you spend less time wrangling the machinery of programming and more time "using computing to tell stories".
-Or put more simply: **with Charming, you'll express more, more easily.**
+Or put more simply: **with Charming, you'll express more, and more easily.**

 <a href="https://observablehq.com/d/2f9bf9f52cb24090"><img alt="examples" src="./img/examples.png" /></a>